 Note: Do not use gasoline containing more than 10% ethanol (E10).
 Do not use E85 ethanol.
-Add fuel stabilizer to the gasoline or the Warranty is VOID.

 Note: Do not use gasoline that has been stored in a metal fuel container or a dirty fuel container.
-It can cause particles to enter the carburetor, affecting engine performance and/or causing damage.
+It can cause particles to enter the carburetor, effecting engine performance and/or causing damage.

-- 4. If needed, fill the Fuel Tank to about 1 inch under the fill neck of the Fuel Tank with 87 octane or higher unleaded gasoline that has been treated with a fuel stabilizer additive.
-Follow fuel stabilizer manufacturer's recommendations for use. - 5.
-Then replace the Fuel Cap. - Wipe up any spilled fuel and allow excess to evaporate before starting engine.
+- 4. Then replace the Fuel Cap. - Wipe up any spilled fuel and allow excess to evaporate before starting engine.
 To prevent FIRE, do not start the engine while the smell of fuel hangs in the air.